Nine-year-old Brazilian becomes youngest ever to attempt US Women's Open qualification - KESQ

 Bella Simões would not be born for around another six years.
 On Tuesday, she attempted to qualify for the major.

-At nine years old, the Brazilian is the youngest player ever to attempt qualification to the tournament and is set to tee off at California’s acclaimed Pebble Beach course for the first time in its 78-year history in July.
+At nine years old, the Brazilian is the youngest player ever to attempt qualification to the tournament, set to tee off at California’s acclaimed Pebble Beach course for the first time in its 78-year history in July.

 Simões hit the very first shot of her qualifying group at The Club at Mediterra in Naples, Florida.
 An impeccable swing technique — posted to the USGA’s Twitter account — drew plenty of plaudits.